Service Providers Must Consider the Entire Value Chain Around Services to Succeed

 The ATC is complemented by WWT's deep team of engineers, software developers, security architects and cloud architects to help inform and integrate solutions into the service provider's ecosystem.

-WWT is collaborating with another ATC ecosystem partner, Intel, to offer service providers Intel Select Solutions for universal customer premises equipment (uCPE) that can increase business agility and bring service to market faster, thus accelerating time to revenue.
+WWT is collaborating our ATC ecosystem partner, Intel, to offer service providers Intel Select Solutions for universal customer premises equipment (uCPE) that can increase business agility and bring service to market faster, thus accelerating time to revenue.

 Intel Select Solutions are verified hardware and software stacks that are optimized for specific software workloads across compute, storage and network.
 Service providers can leverage WWT's ATC to validate uCPE solutions to speed up deployments.

-WWT’s partnerships with both Intel and MobiledgeX can help service providers simulate their own network to understand how different technologies interoperate, but also link those solutions to business outcomes that can be monetized as soon as they are deployed to market.
+WWT's partnerships can help service providers simulate their own network to understand how different technologies interoperate, but also link those solutions to business outcomes that can be monetized as soon as they are deployed to market.